danielroe/roe.dev/src/content/blog/serverless-functions-nuxt-zeit-now.md

 module.exports = app
 ```

-### Set up your config for ZEIT Now
+## Set up your config for Vercel

 If you have a simple project, very little needs to be done.
-ZEIT Now's zero-config support is improving daily, and will almost certainly work out-of-the-box.
+Vercel's zero-config support is improving daily, and will almost certainly work out-of-the-box.

 All you need to do is tell Now how to generate a static version of your site.